 On other denominations, for example Baptist history on women preaching and ordination of women: https://religionnews.com/2019/06/27/should-southern-baptist-women-be-preachers-a-centuries-old-controversy-finds-new-life/

 (Before you dismiss this with thinking the Bible tells me so, remember that only a tiny percentage of Christians think that God commands women are completely prohibited from speaking and leading in the worship service.
 I think around 4% of U.S. Christianity engages in this practice.
 I suspect that that the percentage of Christians that believe in the Curse of Ham is smaller, but is not negligible.
 It might approach that number.
 I hope it does not.)

-I think it is about 4-5% of U.S. Christianity that completely excludes women from speaking and leading in the worship service, the lions share of which is the Churches of Christ.
+I think it is about 1-3% of U.S. Christianity that completely excludes women from speaking, leading, and actively serving in the worship service, the lions share of which is the Churches of Christ.
 Most Amish and Primitive Baptist, some conservative Mennonite, a part of Independent Fundamentalist Baptist, and Plymouth Brethren do the same as the CoC, is my understanding, but they are tiny groups.
 A much larger portion of the IFB comes close but generally allows women to lead singing by singing solos or in small groups up front.
 The only religious group of size besides Churches of Christ that *completely* excludes women from speaking and leading in the worship service that I could find is Islam, and it is not a monolithic practice for Islam — it’s cultural.
 My understanding is that most of the Orthodox faith traditions allow women to read scripture in their worship service, for example.
 If you know of anything different or any to add or take away from this list, or have any comments on it, I would appreciate hearing from you.
 Please contact me via the Contact page.
 Thank you.

 See these passages for use of “preach” translated from the base word “talk” or “speak” / laleo: